ezahiri10/link-sharing-app/README.md

 ## Author

-Built with modern web development practices as a full-stack portfolio project.
+Built as a modern full-stack portfolio project demonstrating:
+- Cross-origin authentication
+- Type-safe API development
+- Modern React patterns
+- Production deployment strategies

 ---

-**Note:** This is a demonstration project.
-For production use, consider adding additional security measures, monitoring, and testing infrastructure.
+**Note:** This is a production-deployed application.
+The live demo is available at [https://fronend-link-app.vercel.app](https://fronend-link-app.vercel.app)